dolittle/vanir/README.md

 ## Not a framework

-It is vital to not look at this as a framework of any sort that owns its own concepts.
-Look at it as a springboard for projects with what we believe are sane combinations of technologies.
+This is not a framework that introduces its own concepts.
+Look at it as a springboard for projects with what we believe are sane combinations of technologies and Vanir being the glue that glues it together.
+Part of this glue is to make the 3rd parties
+Vanir relies on more accessible or hooked up in an easier way.
 There are also some interesting tools within here that stand on their own.

 To set expectations even further; this is not core technology at Dolittle but serves an interest for Dolittle internally while building things like our [Studio](https://github.com/dolittle/studio).
 The projects in this repository are only maintained